 An indirect rollover involves withdrawing funds from your retirement account and then depositing them into an annuity account yourself.
 You have 60 days to complete the transfer to avoid penalties and taxes.

+1. Setup your target funding vehicle, like an IRA or annuity and keep your account number handy 2.
+Request a distribution from your current retirement account.
 3. The distribution will be sent to you, and you may need to deposit this into your bank account temporarily.
+4. Within 60 days, deposit the funds into your new annuity account.

 If not done within 60 days, the withdrawal is considered a taxable event.
 Additionally, a mandatory 20% withholding tax typically applies when you take possession of the funds, which you can claim back when filing taxes if you complete the rollover correctly within 60 days.